Sitting down with AgriWebb’s Co-Founder John Fargher and the Head of Grow®, Rick White BVSc.

 John: I believe the Op Planner is not just an additional feature of AgriWebb’s software.
 Instead, we see this new tool as being core to the AgriWebb platform.

-Needless to say, we are very excited for what the Operational Planner, and the future of the Operational Planner, holds for farmers, as well as those trusted advisors.
+Needless to say, we are very excited about what the Operational Planner, and the future of the Operational Planner, holds for farmers, as well as those trusted advisors.

 Campbell: We have mentioned them a few times but what is a “Livestock Agronomist”?